The Six Million Dollar Man: Steve Austin's bionics

 It has a 20.2:1 zoom lens along with a night vision function (as well as the restoration of normal vision).
-The figure of 20.2:1 is taken from the faux computer graphics in the opening credits; the figure 20:1 is mentioned twice in the series, in the episode "Population: Zero" and "Secret of Bigfoot".
+The figure of 20.2:1 is taken from the faux computer graphics in the opening credits, and the rounded figure "20:1" is mentioned twice in the series, specifically in episodes "Population: Zero" and "Secret of Bigfoot".
 Austin's bionic eye also has other features, such as an infrared filter used frequently to see in the dark and also to detect heat (as in the episode "The Pioneers"), and the ability to view humanoid beings moving too fast for a normal eye to see (as in the story arc "The Secret of Bigfoot").
 One early episode shows the eye as a deadly accurate targeting device for his throwing arm.

 In Caidin's original novels, Austin's eye was depicted as simply a camera (which had to be physically removed after use) and Austin remained blind in the eye.
 Later, Austin gained the ability to shoot a laser from the eye.
 The Charlton Comics comic book spin-off from the series also established that Austin's bionic eye could shoot a laser beam (as demonstrated in the first issues of the color comic), but neither function was shown on television.